ICIJ/datashare-client/public/docs/components/WidgetEmpty.md

 # WidgetEmpty

 > A placeholder widget for the insights page.
+This widget is not intended to be usued directly.

 ## Props